How vibe coding kills your marketing ROI

 The automotive sector’s shift to digital-first retail has transferred enormous commercial leverage to the quality of data flowing through the analytics stack.
 For brands managing thousands of dealer touchpoints, hundreds of millions in media spend and product configurators that dominate the purchase funnel, the silent failure of a single tracking call is no longer a technical inconvenience.
 It is a commercial event with measurable revenue consequences.

 The tools to prevent it exist.
 The industry benchmarks quantifying the cost of inaction are unambiguous.
 The question for marketing technology leaders in automotive is not whether to invest in data observability, it is how much longer they can afford to operate without it.
+In an industry where a single qualified lead can represent €35,000 in transaction value, the cost of a blind spot is self-evident.

 See how much your funnel is leaking